cloudogu/gitops-playground/README.md

 The GitOps Playground provides an reproducible environment for trying out GitOps.
-Is consists of Infra As Code and scripts for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager) and several GitOps operators (Flux V1, Flux V2, ArgoCD).
+Is consists of Infra As Code and scripts for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager) and several GitOps operators (Flux V1, Flux V2, Argo CD).
 CI-Server, SCM and operators are pre-configured with a number of [demo applications](#demo-applications).

 The GitOps Playground lowers the barriers for getting your hands on GitOps.
 No need to read lots of books and operator docs, getting familiar with CLIs, ponder about GitOps Repository folder structures and staging, etc.
-The GitOps Playground is a pre-configured environment to see GitOps in motion.
+The GitOps Playground is a pre-configured environment to see GitOps in motion, including more advanced use cases like notifications and monitoring.

 ## Installation